 3 ways to differentiate

+The solution?
+A content strategy for sales and marketing together.
 The International Data Group estimates that when marketing content is not relevant to potential buyers, this disconnect reduces the vendor’s chance of closing a sale by 45%.

 Your marketing department needs to work with sales to understand what they need.
 They need to form one revenue team that proactively and collaboratively drives sales enablement.
 When sales and marketing capitalize on each other’s strengths, your marketing content is actually relevant to your buyers.
 It effectively guides them along the sales process.